bkleinen/bkleinen.github.io/hugo/content/material/info1/clock_display_refactoring/clock_display_critique.md

 <small class = "float-right">Photo by Hans, [Pixabay](https://pixabay.com/de/photos/tischfu%C3%9Fball-z%C3%A4hler-z%C3%A4hleinheit-167869)</small>

 All of these displays can become full, where they may roll over, that is, reset to zero.
-The information may then be carried over to the next display/row, as with the Abacus, which even users overflow  in  two different ways.
+The information may then be carried over to the next display/row, as with the Abacus, which even uses overflow  in  two different ways.

 ![](../images/abacus.jpg)